Aspen Logo

 An Afternoon at Alpin Room

-Located mid-mountain on Snowmass, Alpin Room's Alps-inspired cuisine welcomes a refreshed menu crafted by new head chef Emily Oyer.
+Located mid-mountain on Snowmass, Alpin Room's Alps-inspired cuisine welcomes a refreshed menu crafted by head chef Emily Oyer.

 As you glide off the Alpine Springs chairlift mid-mountain on Snowmass, High Alpine greets you on the right: A large, window-covered building home to delicious grab-and-go, market-style food; a welcoming, lively bar; and of course, Alpin Room.